 The FRAME Game

-IF a frame warranty is provided, be sure it provides for problem-free use of the chair for many years AND that it covers the entire frame – and not just the welds.
+A sound church chair frame is at the heart of good durable church seating.
+If a frame warranty is provided, be sure it provides for problem-free use of the chair for many years AND that it covers the entire frame – and not just the welds.

 Simply put, either the frame is trustworthy for many years or it isn’t.
 Limiting the warranty to a weld or a “manufacturing defect” is a quiet way of saying they don’t trust the entire frame for a long period of time.